APPEAL-8 - Misadventures Along the Path to Big Physics Discoveries

 Teachers will have the opportunity to learn more about the scientific method in research and about some of its limitations and challenges.
 The school will address examples, such as faster-than-light neutrino, a heavy Higgs boson at 750 GeV/c^2 mass and dark matter.
 The school will include a panel discussion of distinguished scientists on the importance of the scientific method to discovery science.

 This professional development event aims to:

-- provide ideas and experience relating to particle physics and related areas of science and technology;
+- provide ideas and experience relating to particle physics, accelerator physics and related areas of science and technology;

 - increase confidence in delivering particle physics and accelerator science related curriculum;